zhandavidz/atom-sass/README.md

 `scss-compiler` is based on sass Ruby gem.
 This project is forked from [rehrumesh's atom-sass](https://github.com/rehrumesh/atom-sass) project, and this project draws the majority of the code from that project.
 Most of this work in [rehrumesh's atom-sass](https://github.com/rehrumesh/atom-sass) project is based on [GomatoX's sass-compile](https://github.com/GomatoX/sass-compiler) project.
 Huge thanks to both of them for coming up with the initial projects.

-## Where does the compiled file go?
+## Where do the compiled files go?

 This was one reason why I forked the original repo.
 In this project, proper organization will mean that your `.scss` file should be in a directory, preferably named `sass` or `scss`, and the compiler will go to the parent folder and put the compiled `.css` file in a folder named `css` in the parent directory.
 In other words, it should look like this:
 ```